Verizon Privacy Office

 Protecting our customers' privacy is an important priority at Verizon and we are committed to maintaining strong and meaningful privacy protections.
 The privacy of your information is a significant responsibility and we value the trust you place in us.

 A separate policy governs the collection of personal data by the Verizon family of companies (excluding Oath, MapQuest and Visible) outside the United States.
-Also, certain services offered to consumers as well as contracts between Verizon and its business customers (both U.S. and international) may contain additional privacy-related terms and conditions that are presented to you in other ways.
+Also, contracts between Verizon and its business customers (both U.S. and international) may contain additional privacy-related terms and conditions that are presented in other ways.

-We collect information when you communicate with us and when you use our products, services and sites.
+We collect information when you interact with us and when you use our products, services and sites.
 This includes information you provide such as name and contact information, images, voice recordings or voiceprints, other biometric identifiers, the reason for contacting us, driver’s license number, Social Security Number and payment information.
-Service usage information we collect includes call records, websites visited, wireless location, application and feature usage, network and device data including battery life and apps on your device, product and device-specific information and identifiers, service options you choose, mobile and device numbers, video streaming and video packages and usage, movie rental and purchase data, TV and other video viewership, and other similar information.
+It also includes service and device information such as call records, websites visited, wireless location, application and feature usage, network and device data including battery life and apps on your device, product and device-specific information and identifiers, router connections, service options, mobile and device numbers, video streaming and video packages and usage, movie rental and purchase data, TV and video viewership, and other similar information.

-We use the information we collect to deliver and maintain products and services; establish, monitor and maintain your account and billing records; measure credit and payment risk; provide account-related services; help you with service-related issues or questions; manage and protect our networks, services and users from fraudulent, abusive, or unlawful uses; help us improve our services and research and develop new products and services; authenticate you; determine your eligibility for new products and services and contact you with marketing offers.
+We use the information we collect to deliver and maintain products and services; establish, monitor and maintain your account and billing records; measure credit and payment risk; provide account-related services; help you with service-related issues or questions; manage and protect our networks, services, and users from fraudulent, abusive, or unlawful uses; help us improve and personalize our services, and research and develop new products and services; authenticate you; determine your eligibility for new products and services, and deliver marketing offers to you.

-We may automatically measure and monitor network performance and the performance of your connections to improve your, or our, services and products.
+We may measure and monitor network performance and the performance of your connections to secure and improve your, or our, services and products.
 For example, Verizon wireless devices may include system software that gathers information about network and device conditions, including the location of network handoffs that we use for these purposes.
-If you contact us for service support, we also may access information about your computer, wireless device or other device settings to provide customized technical support or to install specific applications or services that you use or that are necessary to the applications or services you use.
+If you contact us for service support, we may access information about your device or its settings to customize our technical support.

-Information we collect may be aggregated or anonymized for business and marketing uses by us or by third parties.
-For example, aggregate or anonymous data may be used to improve our services, measure and analyze the use of services and to help make services and advertising more relevant to you.
+Information we collect may be aggregated or otherwise de-identified for business and marketing uses by us or by third parties.
+For example, aggregate or de-identified data may be used to improve our services, measure and analyze the use of services and to help make services and advertising more relevant to you.
 You can opt out of certain of these uses, for example our Relevant Mobile Advertising, Relevant Online Advertising and Business and Marketing Insights programs discussed below.

-When you establish an online account or register on our sites or apps, we may collect information about your user identification, password and secret questions and answers.
-We use this information to authenticate you when you sign in.
+When you establish an account or register on our sites or apps, we collect information about your user identification, password and secret questions and answers.
+We use this information to authenticate you.